 The Best Containers for Growing Vegetables

 Grow Bags are the way to go for vegetable container gardening.
 Especially if storage space is limited.
 You don’t have to deal with a big pot to store, because grow bags store fairly flat.
-Grow bags also have natural drainage.
+Grow bags also have natural drainage and aeration for the roots.
 They are available in 5 gallon size and extra large sizes, plus lots of other sizes too.
 I’ve grown potatoes in grow bags and they work wonderfully.
 Really though, any vegetable can be grown in them.

 A few other suggestions for good containers for growing vegetables are stock tanks, half whiskey barrels or 5 gallon buckets (not black).
 If you are a thrift store or garage sale shopper keep an eye out for large containers that would work for container gardening.
 Remember to drill holes in containers that don’t have them.
 Adequate drainage is important.